 - This module provides students with a means of developing further the skills in research.
 It presents the key elements and issues of research design, of processes of collecting evidence and analyzing this, and of drawing conclusions.
 The module also introduces some of the key controversies of management research, so that the participant not only comes to understand the processes and problems of producing research outcomes, but also becomes a more sophisticated consumer of these in their various forms of dissemination.
 Success in producing the key output of this module, The Project proposal, is a requirement for commencing the final Project.

 The Middlesex University MBA gives unique added value in course content.

 MBA sessions rely on a mixture of formal lecture sessions, case study sessions, guided and independent research, workshops, discussions, debates, student presentations, group work, guest speakers, self-managed learning, simulations, role plays, reflective practice / learning logs, consultancy activities as well as a major project related to the core theme of entrepreneurship or consultancy.

 The course covers six major management themes: human enterprise, strategy dynamics, products and processes, finance and economics, customer focus and management perspectives.
 Each of these themes is taught through four five-week units providing you with an intense, extensive coverage of management.

-- A residential field trip to examine international business and management.
-Previous locations have included Cape Town, Milan, Paris, Barcelona and Hong Kong included in the course fees.
+- A residential field trip to examine international business and management - previous locations have included Cape Town, Milan, Paris, Barcelona and Hong Kong and all costs are included in the course fees

 - Corporate placement opportunities are offered to high-achieving students on a competitive basis.